If you have yet to explore all the wonderful ways to use nutritional yeast, read on. You’re about to dive in to a delicious new world!

 - Peppers (especially shishito peppers)

-You can find a million different variations of this dressing online, but here’s one of them.
+You can find a million different variations of this dressing online, but here’s my go-to recipe for nutritional yeast dressing.

 No need to bust out the big bucks though.
 Making this creamy dressing yourself is really cheap and very easy.
 Plus, it’ll keep in your fridge for at least a week or two.